pulumi/pulumi-hugo/themes/default/content/blog/review-stacks/index.md

     - review stacks
 ---

 Today we’re excited to announce Review Stacks -- dedicated cloud environments that get created automatically every time a pull request is opened, all powered by Pulumi Deployments.
 Open a pull request, and Pulumi Deployments will stand up a stack with your changes and the Pulumi GitHub App will add a PR comment with the outputs from your deployment.
+Merge the PR and Pulumi Deployments will destroy the stack and free up the associated resources.
 It has never been simpler to pick up an unfamiliar codebase, make changes to **both** application *and* infrastructure code, and share a live environment for review with your teammates.

 ![Review Stacks Comment](comment.png)